periclesrocha/CS445-CP/Project 4 - Image-Based Lighting/readme.md

 ![Image 5: comparison of the results obtained from all three HDR methods.](_readmeimages/image5.png "Image 5")</p>
 </p>

-### Answer these questions:
-1. For a very bright scene point, will the naive method tend to over-estimate the true brightness, or under-estimate?
-Why?
-A: It will over-estimate, because it is not a linear operation which distributes intensities across a range.

-2. Why does the weighting method result in a higher dynamic range than the naive method?
-A: because a weighted average helps better distribute intensities across the range of the image.

-3. Why does the calibration method result in a higher dynamic range than the weighting method?

-4. Why does the calibration method result in higher consistency, compared to the weighting method?

 ## Panoramic transformations

 Here are the results obtained for the panoramic transformations of the sphere photography.